Read in 9 minutes

 sudo apt update && sudo apt upgrade

-pip and the tools and libraries required to build Odoo dependencies:
+pip and all other tools and libraries required to build Odoo dependencies:

-sudo apt install git python3-pip build-essential wget python3-dev libxslt-dev libzip-dev libldap2-dev libsasl2-dev python3-setuptools
+sudo apt install git python3-pip build-essential wget python3-dev python3-venv python3-wheel libxslt-dev libzip-dev libldap2-dev libsasl2-dev python3-setuptools node-less

 Create Odoo user